priyanshurat/bumpin/Pose detection module/README.md

 The accuracy compares the good frames with the number of bad frames and give the percentage.
 For an instance, if you practice a 5 minutes interview, and your posture was correct for 4 minutes, then you'll get an accuracy of 80%.

+## Example 2: speech_detect.py

+Similar to the last one this detects the public speaking posture of the user.